Shagshag/prestashop-documentation/ProductCore.md

 The supplier_reference params now set the supplier reference of the default supplier of the product if possible

 * Visibility: **public**
+* This method is defined in classes\Product.php line 1310

 #### Arguments